Want the fast answer? Check out our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

 Most filters have a recommended guideline on the packaging.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll notice that some are designed to only last one month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be changed once every 6-12 months.
-The industry standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we recommend our friends and family to go by.
+The industry standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we recommend our friends, and family to go by.
 If it's dirty, change it!
 A dirty air filter can add or cause damage to costly parts, like your compressor, so it's better to change it out more often than neglect it.
 If you want to listen to the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Keep in mind that your filter manufacturer sometimes has a different recommendation from your HVAC unit manufacturer.
+Keep in mind that your filter manufacturer sometimes has a different recommendation from your HVAC system manufacturer.

 Deciding how often to change your air filters hinges on several factors: